-B&Q have a helpful catalogue of DIY videos for floor sanding, including tools and safety items you will need.
+B&Q has a helpful catalogue of DIY videos for floor sanding, including tools and safety items you will need.
 Start with this video guide to preparation and sanding:

 Floor Sanding — 2023 Cost Guide

 The table below has been put together to give you an idea of how much it may cost to have a professional complete the work.

 Costs have been obtained from the Job Prices website and are provided as a guide only.
 You are advised to request your own quotations as the price will vary depending on the level of work required and your location.
 You can find a suitable list of tradesmen through Rated People.

 |Description||Price (per square metre)|